 During the early days of the pandemic, organizations were in crisis mode as they shifted to remote work.
-There was no time to strategically plan the transition to the current work from home state.
-Almost a year later, teams are now more comfortable operating outside of the office.
-As organizations look to ‘what’s next’ for their post-pandemic workforce, it’s time to lay out a strategy for what your longer-term remote workforce could resemble.
+There was no time to strategically plan the transition to the current work-from-home state.
+Over two years later, teams are still learning to operate outside of the office.

 Models of Remote Work

 A successful remote (or hybrid) team doesn’t happen accidentally.
 Instead, a remote group thrives by intentionally and strategically using workforce modeling.
 There are many ways an organization can customize a virtual workforce.

 Featured here are the six primary remote work models to consider when deciding which workforce type will be most effective for your organization’s digital transformation.

 In a fully-remote work model, an organization does not have an office.
 Staff might occasionally get together for meetups and retreats, but not at any permanent location.
 Everyone is working remotely.